Travis Hansen: Personal life

 Hansen and his wife LaRee live in Mapleton, Utah.
 They have five children.
 Hansen and his family are active members of The Church of Jesus Christ of Latter-Day Saints, in which Hansen has served as a temple ordinance worker, high councilor, ward mission leader, elders quorum president, bishop, stake presidency counselor, and missionary in the Santiago West Chile mission.

 The UVU basketball facility has a center named after Hansen.
 The new Travis Hansen Strength and Conditioning Center includes roughly 1,300 square feet, with custom-made nine-foot high racks, dumbbells up to 125 pounds, and an array of power and conditioning tools.

 Philanthropy

 Sunshine Heroes Foundation

-After visiting orphanages in Moscow, Russia, Hansen and his wife LaRee founded the Little Heroes Foundation in 2007.
+Hansen co-founded the Little Heroes Foundation, which has completed over 15 humanitarian projects worldwide, focusing on children's health and education.
 In 2013, the foundation officially changed its name to the Sunshine Heroes Foundation, representing a long-term partnership with the founding sponsor, Nature's Sunshine.

 Brigham Young University gave Hansen the 2015 Distinguished Alumni Award for his work with Sunshine Heroes.
 The foundation has built 10 children's centers around the world including in Nepal, Africa, Russia, Thailand, Panama, Dominican Republic, and Nicaragua.

+He has also been active in mentoring athletes transitioning to post-sports careers, leveraging his experience in both professional basketball and business.